viernes, 1 de diciembre de 1989

 (Pintura del artista nortemericano Daniel Gerhartz)

-is my white lie, my hope, my faith.
+she is my white lie, my hope, my faith.

-Her eyes are the sky, a dagger, love
+Her eyes are the sky, a dagger, love itself;

-she understands the past, doesn't reproach a mistake
+she understands the past, reproaches no mistake—

 miércoles, 12 de julio de 1989

-Dominio - Domain
+Dominio - Dominion

 (Imagen de una parte del Malecón de la ciudad en la que se observan las Torres de la Iglesia de San Agustín y la Virgen de la Soledad (Compañía de Jesús).
 Este cuadro está expuesto en el Vaticano en el Palacio de Gobierno de la Compañía de Jesús - mage of a part of the Malecon in the city where you can see the Towers of the Church of San Agustín and the Virgen de la Soledad (Company of Jesus).
 This painting is displayed in the Vatican at the Government Palace of the Society of Jesus.
 Guayaquil 1716)